zxue/deploy-maximo-aibroker/README.md

 ### Check pipeline runs and model run status

-If no errors occurred, you can check the pipeline runs in OpenShift.
+You can check the pipeline runs in OpenShift after the model has been created and is being (or has been) trained.
+Fix any errors if the pipeline run failed.

 ![AI broker pipelineruns](media/aibroker-pipelineruns.png)